FlandiaYingman/FlandiaYingman/README.md

 ### Hi there 👋

 Hey!
-I'm *Flandia Yingman*, an undergraduate at HKUST in ENGG+AI, interested in art, computing and programming!
+I'm **Flandia Yingman**, an undergraduate at HKUST in ENGG+AI (COMP+AI in the future), interested in art, computing and programming!

-Also call me *孔明亲* !
-That's the nickname I usually use on Chinese websites.
-Or you wanna be a littlebit formal, then call me by my real name - *Harry Li Yu-hong*!
+**Flandia Yingman** and **孔明亲** both are the nicknames I usually use for online surfing. **Flandia Yingman** is mostly used on English websites, while **孔明亲** is more likely used on Chinese websites.
+By the way, my legal name is **LI, Yu Hong Harry**, and feel free to call me by it.

 I love to make friends 👭!
 If you wish, just follow me on GitHub or open an issue in this repo!

-### Why "Flandia Yingman"?
+#### Why "Flandia Yingman"?

-It's from a old light novel.
-Not quite wanna disclose it!
+It's from a old light novel...
 Flandre Scarlet?
 Almost, but no 😀.

+#### Why "孔明亲"?

+孔明 is my favorite anime character in a famous mobile game "Fate: Grand Order".
+While the suffix 亲 is used for calling intimates.

 ### 🔭 I’m currently working on ...

+- College courses.
+I must be working really hard on it for my future... :P

-- [Arkwaifu](https://github.com/FlandiaYingman/arkwaifu): The website lists all AVG assets in the game Arknights, as the webmaster
+- [Arkwaifu](https://github.com/FlandiaYingman/arkwaifu): The website lists all AVG assets in the game Arknights, as the webmaster.

-- [Penguin Stats](https://github.com/penguin-statistics/backend-next): The Penguin Stats website (penguin-stats.io), as an amateur reviewer.
+- [Penguin Stats](https://github.com/penguin-statistics/backend-next): The Penguin Stats website (penguin-stats.io), as an amateur reviewer (and often raise some crazy stuff).

 ### 🌱 I’m currently learning ...

  - English Language 😟.
  - Algebra and Calculus 🤪. (almost crazy)
+ - Physics with Calculus 😢.
+ - Computer Science 💻❤️.

 ### 👯 I’m looking to collaborate on ...

- - [Tom Clancy's Rainbow Six Siege](https://www.ubisoft.com/en-us/game/rainbow-six/siege) (CO-OP PvP FPS🔫 Video Game)
- - [Tom Clancy's Rainbow Six Extraction](https://www.ubisoft.com/en-us/game/rainbow-six/extraction) (CO-OP PvE FPS🔫 Video Game)

-These games are terrific!
-I'm currently gold rank in Siege and diamond rank in Extraction.

 - [Arknights](https://ak.hypergryph.com/) (CN server)